AnyarInc/ascent-beta/README.md

 - **Modular**: Interface with and share modules built on Ascent.
 - **Object Oriented**: Polymorphic module handling.
 - **Fast**: Dynamic run-time behavior from back-end C++ libraries.
-- **Thread Safe**: Run simulators on separate threads for maximum performance.
 - **Community**: Share your open source modules and libraries built on Ascent in the Ascent-Community repositories.
 - **Easy To Begin!**: Solve most differential equations or systems with two classes (asc::Module and asc::Link).

 ## Features
 - **Automatic Simulation Ordering**: Develop and solve modular, complex systems with automatic ordering of simulation flow.
 - **Run-Time Dynamic Systems**: Allows dynamic module creation, deletion, linking, and ordering for numerical integration.
-- **Variable Tracking**: Record time history of integers, doubles, vectors, and custom data types.
+- **Variable Tracking**: Record time history of intrinsic and custom data types.
 - **Asynchronous Sampling**
 - **Event Scheduling**
 - **Integrators**